ActuallyConnor/ramsey-uuid/README.md

-<h1 align="center">ramsey-uuid</h1>
+<h1 align="center">@actually_connor/uuid</h1>

 <p align="center">
-  <strong>A TypeScript library that provides a 'ramsey/uuid'-like interface for the uuid package.</strong>
+  <strong>A JavaScript library that provides a 'ramsey/uuid'-like interface for the uuid package.</strong>
 </p>

-ramsey-uuid is a TypeScript library for generating and working with universally unique identifiers (UUIDs).
+@actually_connor/uuid is a JavaScript library for generating and working with universally unique identifiers (UUIDs).
 It provides a [ramsey/uuid][ramseyuuid]-like interface to the [uuid][] package that

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).